Chart Color Schemes

 Evatt is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Evatt's population, as per AreaSearch's analysis, was 5,471 by November 2025.
-This figure represents a decrease of 60 people compared to the 2021 Census count of 5,531.
-The change is inferred from ABS estimated resident population data of 5,469 in June 2024 and an additional 14 validated new addresses since the Census date.
-This results in a population density ratio of 1,787 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Evatt's population, as of November 2025, is approximately 5,471 people.
+This figure represents a decrease of 60 individuals since the 2021 Census, which recorded a population of 5,531.
+The change is inferred from the estimated resident population of 5,469 in June 2024 and an additional 14 validated new addresses since the Census date.
+This results in a density ratio of 1,787 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
 Overseas migration contributed approximately 64.1% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022 data.
-According to these projections, Evatt's population is expected to decrease by 354 persons by 2041.
-However, specific age cohorts like the 75-84 group are projected to grow, with an increase of 81 people anticipated in this cohort over the period.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Projections indicate an overall population decline by 354 persons to 2041, but growth is anticipated in specific age cohorts, particularly the 75 to 84 age group, which is projected to increase by 81 people.

 Frequently Asked Questions - Population